MeROS: SysML-based Metamodel for ROS-based Systems: Introduction

-The robotic models can be subdivided \cite{de2021survey} into Platform Independent Models (PIM), e.g., \cite{zielinski2017variable,zielinski2010motion,tasker2020,earl2020}, and Platform Specific Models (PSM).
+The robotic models can be subdivided~\cite{de2021survey} into Platform Independent Models (PIM), e.g., \cite{zielinski2017variable,zielinski2010motion,tasker2020,earl2020}, and Platform Specific Models (PSM).
 The metamodels of ROS, including MeROS, belong to PSM and should answer to the component nature of ROS \cite{Figat:2022:RAS,wenger2016model}.

-It is convenient to use a standardized language to describe the model.
-Hence, in this work, the Systems Modelling Language (SysML) \cite{omg-sysml16,Friedenthal:2015} is chosen as it is a standard in SE.
+MeROS is founded on SysML (Systems Modeling Language) \cite{omg-sysml16,Friedenthal:2015}, a profile of UML (Unified Modeling Language).
+Modelling in languages from the UML family addresses a number of important aspects of systems engineering \cite{chaudron2012effective}.
+These include the use cases [UCX]: \begin{itemize} \item $[$UC1] Systems' documentation and presentation, \item $[$UC2] Effective analysis of systems, especially in interdisciplinary teams (graphical language is more understandable for non-specialists in the field), \item $[$UC3] Defects detection, \item $[$UC4] Integration of new collaborators into the development team, \item $[$UC5] Resuming work after a break, \item $[$UC6] Extension and modification of existing systems, \item $[$UC7] Support the implementation of new systems, \item $[$UC8] Migration of systems. \end{itemize}

+In practice, documentation is created both prior to implementation and, in many cases, through a process of reverse engineering \cite{canfora2007new} for existing systems.
+Agile-type strategies involve modifying the documentation as the project develops \cite{habib2021systematic}.

-The following presentation starts from formulating the requirements (sec. \ref{sec:requirements}) for the MeROS metamodel.
-These requirements are allocated to the metamodel that is described in sec. \ref{sec:metamodel}.
-The way to present a model of a specific application based on MeROS is presented on practical example in sec. \ref{sec:example}.
-A comparison of the MeROS with similar metamodels is presented in sec. \ref{sec:related-work}.
-The paper is finalized with conclusions (sec. \ref{sec:conslusions}).
+The following presentation starts with formulating the requirements (sec.~\ref{sec:requirements}) for the MeROS metamodel.
+These requirements are allocated to the metamodel that is described in sec.~\ref{sec:metamodel}.
+The way to present a~model of a~specific application based on MeROS is presented on a practical example in sec.~\ref{sec:application}.
+A comparison of the MeROS with similar metamodels is presented in sec.~\ref{sec:related-work}.
+The paper is finalised with conclusions (sec.~\ref{sec:conslusions}).